hostup/hostup-roundcube-merge/README.md

 ## Warning

 :warning: This script directly modifies the databases.
 Before using it, make sure to **take a backup** of both databases.
 Always test the script on a non-production or staging environment before applying it to live data.

----

-I hope that clarifies how the script handles user ID remapping.
-Would you like further changes or additions?